sergueik/uru_serverspec/README.md

 }
 ```

-For convenience the `processor.ps1` and `processor.rb` are provided.
+For convenience the `processor.ps1` and `processor.rb`, and `processor.sh` are provided.
 Finding and converting to a better structured HTML report layout with the help of additional gems is a work in progress.

 The Puppet module is available in a sibling directory:
  * [exec_uru.pp](https://github.com/sergueik/puppetmaster_vagrant/blob/master/modules/custom_command/manifests/exec_uru.pp)